-We all understand that to maintain healthy teeth and gums, a combination of daily brushing and regular visits to the dentist is essential.
-The same is true for our cats.
+One of the essentials of vet care for cats is to maintain healthy teeth and gums, a combination of daily brushing and regular visits to the dentist.
 Research shows that more than 70% of cats show some signs of gum disease by the age of five.
 So it is really important that your pet receives both professional dental care form the Veterinary Surgeon and care from you at home.

 The Importance of Preventative Care

 During each check up your dentist thoroughly cleans your teeth and removes plaque, which can build up causing serious oral problems.
 Plaque forms naturally and continuously on teeth and gums and is the cause of bad breath, which is an early symptom of poor oral health.
 If the plaque is left untreated, inflamed gums or "gingivitis" can result.
 In time, this disease can lead to periodontitis (which is disease of the tissues which support and attach the tooth) and tooth loss.
 That is why it is important to start a preventative dental care programme with the Veterinary Surgeon as soon as possible.